Symmetric Rank-$k$ Methods: Improved Results for Block BFGS and DFP Methods

-\citet{gower2016stochastic,kovalev2020fast} proposed randomized block BFGS method (Algorithm~\ref{alg:bfgs-v1}) by constructing the Hessian estimator with formula (\ref{update:RaBFGS}) and showed it has asymptotic local superlinear convergence rate.
-On the other hand, \citet{gower2017randomized} considered the randomized block DFP update (\ref{eq:dfp-update}) for matrix approximation but did not study how to apply it to solve optimization problem.
+\end{definition} In previous work, \cite{gower2016stochastic} and \cite{kovalev2020fast} proposed a randomized block BFGS method by constructing the Hessian estimator with formula (\ref{update:RaBFGS}) and showed it has an asymptotic local superlinear convergence rate.
+On the other hand, \cite{gower2017randomized} studied the randomized block DFP update (\ref{eq:dfp-update}) for matrix approximation, but they did not consider solving optimization problems.